manasvil/RapidPrototyping-Curriculum/README.md

 ## What is the current aim of this project?

-Currently, as part of [Mozilla's Open Leadership Training](https://mozilla.github.io/leadership-training/round-5/projects/#maker-learning-curriculum-for-rapid-prototyping) I want to publish the work I have done and make it  available to the community so they can adapt the existing curriculum to suit their context whether it is a workshop, a week-long sprint, targeting a different user-base etc.
+Currently, as part of [Mozilla's Open Leadership Training](https://mozilla.github.io/leadership-training/round-5/projects/#maker-learning-curriculum-for-rapid-prototyping) I aim to publish the work I have done and make it  available to the community so they can adapt the existing curriculum to suit their context– whether it is a workshop, a week-long sprint, targeting a different user-base etc.

 I am currently working to move the content from Google Docs to Github so it can be collaborated on more easily.
 If you are interested in helping, reach out to me via email at manasvi.lalwani@gmail.com.